 - E2E encrypted emails can be sent and received from non-SecureMyEmail users.

 - Perfect forward secrecy

-SecureMyEmail allows users to encrypt five of their own personal email addresses – you won't need to create a new email address, create a new account, or switch providers to reap the benefits of the service.
+SecureMyEmail allows users to encrypt eight email addresses – you won't need to create a new email address, create a new account, or switch providers to reap the benefits of the service.
 Additionally, SecureMyEmail users can still send and receive emails from anybody.
 Any messages you send to non-users will still be encrypted end-to-end, and – as a nice bonus – you can set expiration dates on outgoing emails.